dam0944/POS-Coffee-NISIT/README.md

-# Coffee NISIT
+# Coffee NISIT POS System

-Coffee NISIT is a modern web application designed to streamline coffee shop operations with an advanced Point of Sale (POS) system.
-Built using React.js for the frontend and Laravel for the backend, this project demonstrates my full-stack development skills, API integration, and focus on user-centered design.
+Coffee NISIT is a modern Point of Sale (POS) web application designed for coffee shops, built with a focus on ease of use, powerful features, and clean design.
+This system streamlines daily operations—sales, inventory, customers, employees, and reporting—making it ideal for both staff and managers.

 ---